-COMPUTATIONAL THINKING AND THE FUTURE OF WORK: BE EMPOWERED FOR THE ARTIFICIAL INTELLIGENCE AGE A 2022 final report by the Future of Work Commission, which included 17 Massachusetts legislators, business representatives, and labor leaders, indicates that the state has an emerging need to develop stackable pathways across education levels and expand the workforce training for reskilling and upskilling.
-Additionally, it suggests that Massachusetts needs to increase its efforts in creating new "regional clusters" of excellence in STEM industries, such as Cybersecurity, Artificial Intelligence, Robotics, Advanced Manufacturing, and Financial Technology.
-By creating cluster-based collaboration, it will not only expand on these emerging technology sectors, but it will also place a much-needed emphasis on creating technology jobs in new regions to bridge the digital divide and promote digital equity.
+COMPUTATIONAL THINKING AND THE FUTURE OF WORK: BE EMPOWERED FOR THE ARTIFICIAL INTELLIGENCE AGE

+In a 2022 final report by the Future of Work Commission, which included 17 Massachusetts legislators, business, and labor leaders, indicates that the state has an emerging need to develop stackable pathways across education levels and expand the workforce training for reskilling and upskilling.

+Additionally, it suggests that Massachusetts needs to increase its efforts in creating new "regional clusters" of excellence in STEM industries, such as Cybersecurity, Artificial Intelligence, Robotics, Advanced Manufacturing, and FinTech.
+By creating cluster-based collaboration, it will not only expand on these emerging technology sectors, but it will also place a much-needed emphasis on creating technology jobs in new regions that need to be bridged the digital divide and promote digital equity.

-Cybersecurity Mentorship Program According to the Massachusetts Technology Leadership Council, only 5% of workers in the Massachusetts technology sector are Black, 7% are Latinx, and one-third are women, which includes the cybersecurity industry.
+According to the Massachusetts Technology Leadership Council, only 5% of workers are Black, 7% are Latinx, and one-third are women in the Massachusetts technology sector, which includes the cybersecurity industry.
 Due to its widely recognized power for enhancing participation in a career field, mentorship can help develop a more inclusive cyber workforce by preparing diverse talent, especially college students, to pursue careers in cybersecurity.